sfosc/sfosc/content/business-models/tight-open-core.md

 No. While there is evidence it is more effective as a business model than its cousin, [loose open core]({{% ref "business-models/loose-open-core" %}}).
-The dynamics of keeping vital functionality out of the core means that, should the community decide to replicate the feature, it is directly at odds with the companies monetization model.
+The dynamics of keeping vital functionality out of the core means that, should the community decide to replicate the feature, it is directly at odds with the company's monetization model.